quayside-app/quayside/README.md

 If you add any other npm dependencies, please do it by running `npm install --save <my-dependency>` so it is added to package.json for the next person to install.
 Otherwise, add the package manually to package.json.
 If you install python dependencies, please add them to the requirements.txt by running `pip freeze > requirements.txt`.

+Note: If you are having issues with "[SSL: CERTIFICATE_VERIFY_FAILED]" you may need to upgrade pip.